hashgraph/hedera-services/platform-sdk/docs/proposals/healthMonitor/healthMonitorProposal.md

-# Proposal Title Goes Here
+# Health Monitor Proposal

 ---

 ## Summary

-Give a 1-3 sentence summary of the capability in the design proposal.
+A replacement for the current hard backpressure mechanism using a health monitor.

 | Metadata           | Entities                            |
 |--------------------|-------------------------------------|